IntelLabs/scenario_execution/docs/openscenario2.rst

 Supported features
 ------------------

-In the following the OpenSCENARIO 2 keywords are listed with their current support status.
+In the following the OpenSCENARIO DSL keywords are listed with their current support status.

 ======================= ==================== =============================